avrahamshukron/meta-hubshuffle/README.md

-This README file contains information on the contents of meta-hubshuffle layer.
+This README file contains information on the contents of meta-mentos layer.

 Please see the corresponding sections below for details.